Brendan Clarke-Smith: Parliamentary career

 In May 2022, when asked by Channel 4 News presenter Cathy Newman if he was "content to back a law-breaker in office", he replied: "I certainly am.
 And I think the Prime Minister's done many achievements so far.
 I think he's still got a long time in office as well."
 Clarke-Smith later took issue with being quoted on the matter, writing to Cathy Newman on Twitter: "Not sure why your sub-editor is using quotation marks here".
 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Clarke-Smith announced that he would be supporting the Prime Minister, describing the vote as "one of the most ridiculous acts of self-harm I have witnessed in a long time".
 The following day, Clarke-Smith was criticised on social media following an appearance on Jeremy Vine, during which he accused people of "using personal tragedies" during the COVID-19 pandemic for "party political agendas".

 Brendan Clarke-Smith briefly served as Parliamentary Private Secretary to the Minister without Portfolio and Minister of State from 11 February 2022 to 8 July 2022 and as Parliamentary Under Secretary of State (Minister for Children and Families) at the Department for Education between 8 July and 7 September 2022.
 In February 2023, Clarke-Smith was part of a delegation of UK Parliamentarians consisting of several MPs and members of the House of Lords who visited Northern Cyprus and met with the Turkish Republic of Northern Cyprus (TRNC) government.
 Clarke-Smith was one of 10 parliamentarians personally named in a Commons Select Committee of Privileges special report on the “Co-ordinated campaign of interference in the work of the Privileges Committee”, published 28 June 2023.
 The report detailed how said parliamentarians “took it upon themselves to undermine procedures of the House of Commons” by putting pressure on the Commons Privileges Committee investigation into Boris Johnson.
 Clark-Smith was appointed Deputy Chairman of the Conservative Party on 28 November 2023.
 He resigned on 16 January 2024 along with Lee Anderson in order to vote for an amendment on the Safety of Rwanda (Asylum and Immigration) Bill.
 The amendment, put forward by Bill Cash, would "ensure UK and international law could not be used to prevent or delay a person being removed to Rwanda."

 Clarke-Smith lost the Bassetlaw seat to Labour in the 2024 United Kingdom general election.

 Post-parliamentary career

 Following his defeat the 2024 general election, Clarke-Smith has worked as a freelance Political and Education consultant.
+He also sits on the advisory board of Great British PAC, which was formed in September 2024 which the self-described aim of 'uniting the right'.